wq13552463699/UR5E_robot_gym_env_Real_and_Sim/README.md

 # UR5E/UR5 robot gym environment(Simulation + Real robot)
-This repository includes two sub-folders, which are projects on the simulator and the actual robot.
-Please click in for the details.
+This repository includes two sub-folders, which are projects on the simulator and the actual robot.\
+**!!!
+Please click in for the details !!!**.

 ## Contributing